-The mileage within each MS4 area was computed using GeoMedia software.
+The mileage within each MS4 area was computed using US Census Bureau data and arcGIS.
 For mapping purposes, each side of a divided highway is considered to be a discrete section of roadway.
-Any changes found during storm water outfall mapping will be noted and this Appendix will be updated after the mapping is concluded.
-The access roads will be mapped as part of the drainage system but since these roadways sometimes change ownership they were not included in the data shown.

-For sections of highway that are under construction when the MS4 area is mapped, the location is recorded and tracked for mapping when the construction is complete
+For sections of highway that are under construction when the MS4 area is mapped, the location is recorded and tracked for mapping when the construction is complete.

-^{}The mileage shown for the Little Rock urbanized area does not include those miles of highway that fall within the City of Little Rock, which are covered under NPDES Permit ARS000002.
+\The mileage shown for the Little Rock Urban Area does not include those miles of highway that fall within the City of Little Rock, which are covered under NPDES Permit ARS000002.